rajromiopaul/CryptX-Landing-Page/README.md

 - **Update Content**: Edit the text in `index.html` to reflect your brand or service.
 - **Change Colors**: Modify the CSS variables in the `<style>` section to match your branding.
-- **Add Features**: Extend functionality by adding more sections or integrating JavaScript.
+- **Add Features**: Extend functionality by integrating JavaScript.

 ---